NASA-NJU/UNISON-for-ns-3/README.md

 ### 1. Overview

-UNISON for ns-3 is mainly implemented in the `mtp` module, which stands for multi-threaded parallelization.
+UNISON for ns-3 is mainly implemented in the `mtp` module (located at `src/mtp/*`), which stands for multi-threaded parallelization.
 This module contains three parts: A parallel simulator implementation `multithreaded-simulator-impl`, an interface to users `mtp-interface`, and `logical-process` to represent LPs in terms of parallel simulation.

 All LPs and threads are stored in the `mtp-interface`.